commitspark/frontend/README.md

-# Commitspark Content Editing Frontend
+# Commitspark Data Editing Frontend

-This repository holds the content editing frontend of CMS [Commitspark](https://commitspark.com).

-In Commitspark, by design, all data is stored in a Git repository on a hosted Git provider (e.g. GitHub), from content model (schema) and configuration all the way to actual content entries.
+This repository holds the data editing frontend of [Commitspark](https://commitspark.com).
+It enables users with limited technical knowledge to create, read, update, and delete structured data stored through [Commitspark's GraphQL API](https://github.com/commitspark/graphql-api) in a Git repository hosted on a Git provider (e.g. GitHub, GitLab).

-As all data is stored in a Git repository hosted by a Git provider, the editing frontend is light-weight and does not require any additional persistence such as a database.
-Please see the [Commitspark documentation](https://commitspark.com/en-us/documentation) for further information.

 ## User authentication

-Authentication of frontend users (i.e. content editors) is performed against the Git provider where a content repository is hosted.
-The underlying idea is that content editors can then use the same collaboration features that software developers use on these platforms (e.g. commenting, approval).
+As data is read from and written directly to hosted Git repositories, frontend users (i.e. data editors) must authenticate for repository access against a configurable authentication provider.
+Typically, this is the same provider where a Git repository is hosted.
+The underlying idea is that data editors can then use the all collaboration features offered on these providers (e.g. commenting, approval).

-### Supported Git providers
+## Supported Git providers

 * GitHub
+* User-defined custom Git provider

-Support for GitLab is planned for a future release.
+Official support for GitLab is planned for a future release.

 ### GitHub

-On GitHub, user authentication can be performed via a GitHub App.
+On GitHub, user authentication can be performed via GitHub App.

-To create a GitHub App that can authenticate your content editors, go to `Settings -> Developers settings -> (GitHub Apps) -> New GitHub App` under the user or organization that owns your designated content repository.
+To create a GitHub App that can authenticate your data editors, go to `Settings -> Developers settings -> (GitHub Apps) -> New GitHub App` under the user or organization that owns your designated data repository.

 The following settings are relevant, all other settings can be left to their defaults: